 2. Know What to Ask, and How to Ask It

 Once you’ve spotted the diversity of your customers, your next step should be to find out what you should ask them.

-Here are multiple ways you could work out the best, and most timely, questions to ask:
+Here are multiple ways you could work out the best survey software, and most timely, questions to ask: